Gambling and online casinos in Sudan

 In recent years, new channels for bypassing restrictions have appeared.

-and part of these funds goes to deposits in online casinos.
+Sudanese actively use cryptocurrencies for international transfers, and some of these funds go to deposits in online casinos.

 Popular schemes:- using Bitcoin (BTC) and Tether (USDT) to bid anonymously;